We have extraordinary awardees of Robert Raskin Student Competition 2022.

 Call for Participation

-We are pleased to announce the “2021 Robert Raskin Student Competition”, which will take place fully online during the AAG Annual Meeting, April 7 – April 11, 2021.
+We are pleased to announce the “2022 Robert Raskin Student Competition”, which will take place in a hybrid format (in-person + online) during the AAG Annual Meeting, Feb.
+25 – March 1.
 This competition is sponsored by the AAG Cyberinfrastructure Specialty Group (CISG).
 The competition aims to:

 The awards will be determined immediately following the special presentation session.
 The results of the competition will be published in the AAG Newsletter and the CISG newsletter, as well as on the specialty group’s web page and social media outlets.
 The awards committee reserves the right to not offer such prizes if the papers are not of sufficiently high quality.